Great Web Design is More Important than Ever Before

 3. You Can Spell Success with the Letters SEO and UE

 How a user experiences your website is a very big deal.
-If you’ve buried the information they are looking for or simply don’t include it, chances are you may have lost yourself a customer.
+Consider when building your website if you’ve buried the information they are looking for or simply don’t include it, chances are you may have lost yourself a customer.
 The same goes for drawing new customers in.
 If you’re not utilizing the correct terms and phrases, you could be bowling up the wrong lane.
 Regardless of your industry, it’s best practice to always put your most important information at the top and work your way down to more niche offerings.
 The same goes for your navigation and page design—establish the relationship first and then draw them in for what they’re looking for.

 4. Content is Key